-Most notable instances of this have been The Master’s TARDIS which has camouflaged itself as a Cupboard, a stone pillar and a Wardrobe on several occasions.
+Most notable instances of this have been The Master’s TARDIS which has camouflaged itself as a Cupboard, a stone pillar and a wardrobe on several occasions.
 The inside of the TARDIS can be huge, some can even be city sized, and though this is limited be the amount of power that the TARDIS can generate.
-All TARDIS’s draw their power from a captured Black Hole, which can feed them unlimited power for an Infinite period of time.
+All TARDIS’s draw their power from a captured black hole inside the TARDIS itself, which can feed them unlimited power for an infinite period of time.

 When The Doctor’s companions or enemies first encounter the TARDIS’s strange ‘Tesseract’ ability of warping space-time to fit the outside over the inside, they are understandably quite baffled.
 This feature of the TARDIS’s is possibly its most famous feature and can be explained quite easily using mathematics and Four Dimensional Engineering.

 One of the most famous examples of theoretical four dimensional engineering is a ‘Hypercube’, or a ‘4D cube’.